regality/double-under/README.md

 * Add atomic pop/push for arrays.

+* Allow atomic update of fields in sub objects.

 * Add a test suite.

-* Use [msgpack](https://github.com/pgriess/node-msgpack) instead of JSON parse/stringify